cloud-up

 Credit

-The applicant may have some adverse credit, however minor, which was previously acceptable to lenders but now no longer fits the high street lending criteria.
+The applicant may have had some adverse credit, however minor, which was previously acceptable to lenders but now no longer fits the high street lending criteria.

 income